External Fellowships / Prizes / Awards Opportunities

 The Krell Institute manages two Department of Energy (DOE) fellowships that identify and support the nation’s top science and technology graduate students.
 The DOE Computational Science Graduate Fellowship (DOE CSGF) is funded by the Department of Energy’s National Nuclear Security Administration (NNSA) and Office of Science.
 The NNSA also funds the Stewardship Science Graduate Fellowship (SSGF).
 Besides managing programs, the Krell Institute also helps the scientific community gain support for projects.
 Krell frequently assists with initiatives that advance high-performance computing for the scientific and technology communities.
 Krell backs up its fellowship management expertise with high-quality publishing, planning of events large and small and many other community-building capabilities and services.

-The Laura Bassi Scholarship, which awards a total of $8,000 thrice per annum, was established by Editing Press in 2018 with the aim of providing editorial assistance to postgraduates and junior academics whose research focuses on neglected topics of study, broadly construed.
-The scholarships are open to every discipline and the next round of funding will be awarded in August 2020:
+The Laura Bassi Scholarship was established in 2018 with the aim of providing editorial assistance to postgraduates and junior academics whose research focuses on neglected topics of study, broadly construed, within their disciplines.
+The scholarships are open to every discipline and are awarded three times per year: December, April, and August.
+The value of the scholarship is remitted solely through editorial assistance as follows:

-Summer 2020
+Summer 2025

-Results: 15 August 2020
+Results: 10 August 2025

 All currently enrolled master’s and doctoral candidates are eligible to apply, as are academics in the first five years of their employment.
 Applicants are required to submit a completed application form along with their CV through the application portal by the relevant deadline.